 The role of the Board is to:

-The Board meet monthly, or as required, to discuss the development and progress of the Town Investment Plan, funding initiatives and ideas to be included in the final bid.
+The Board meets eight-weekly, or as required, to discuss the development and progress of the Town Investment Plan.
+Find out more about the board membership, meeting agendas and minutes online.

 What does it mean for Goldthorpe?